jeremy-adamson/reading-notes-201/session/class_04.md

 ## Misc

 * Pick 2 benefits to pair programming and reflect on how these benefits could help you on your coding journey.
+  * Learing from other students and being able to receive differing viewpoints exposes a person to different styles of coding which one person might not have thought of on their own.
+  * When working in software development people typically don't code alone and pair programming will help prepare someone for that type of environment

 ## Reading